Who: Barrelhouse, The Writer’s Center, and You

 Parking: Weekend parking in the lot across from The Writer’s Center is free.
 The Bethesda Metro stop is 4/10 mile away.

 - The Writer’s Center and Barrelhouse reserve the right to decline and rescind invitations, or request the departure of a participant at any time should an issue of safety arise.
 Safety is our first priority, and aggressive, dangerous, or hateful behavior will not be tolerated.

-- Accepted participants are expected to sign a Code of Conduct and Liability Waiver on arrival.
+- Accepted participants are expected to sign a Code of Conduct and Liability Waiver.